nuom-dev/Senior-Fullstack-Test/README.md

 ## How to submit:
-* Create a Fork of this repository.
+* Create a Github repository.
 It is recommended to keep it private.
 * Once you are done, send a link to your repository by email to Loic
-* Add *loicNuom* as a collaborator so the code cna be reviewed
+* Add *loicNuom* as a collaborator so the code can be reviewed
+* Book a time slot with Loic for the technical interview

 ## Final note